charMstr/exam_rank_05_and_06/README.md

 This solution should answer to the exam rank 06 of school 42.
 See subject attached.

+This solution takes in account the fact that messages dont necessarily get sent successfullly in one shot on the network.

 ## different files:
 The file given_main.c is provided when starting the exam.